AlexThomHab/InvertibleCounterpoint/README.md

 ## 📌 Notes
 - This tool is meant for **theoretical study and teaching** of Taneyev’s counterpoint system.
-- It doesn’t generate music, but instead provides a **visual framework** for interval transformations.
+- It doesn’t generate music (yet), but instead provides a **visual framework** for interval transformations.
 - Great for exploring how consonance/dissonance balance shifts in multi-voice textures.

 ---